lindsayaldous/playground/README.md

 ## Version 2
 ### Displaying County of Huron Libraries GeoJSON
 [Ver.
-2.1](https://lindsayaldous.github.io/playground/ver2_1.html): All locations with default symbols, no pop-ups [Ver.
+2.1](https://lindsayaldous.github.io/playground/ver2_1.html): All locations with default symbols, no pop-ups
+[Ver.
 2.2](https://lindsayaldous.github.io/playground/ver2_2.html): All locations with custom symbols, no pop-ups
 #### Next versions to attempt:
-- symbolize with unique colours by Municipality property
+- symbolize with unique colours by Municipality property (Ver.
+2.3 - work in progress)
 - pop-up to display POI_Name and Full_Address properties